pedro-ramirez-suarez/DiPS/README.md

 DiPS allows you to publish and subscribe to events across systems, the DiPS service is fully compatible with .Net framework 4.5 and Mono Framework 4.5, that means that you can run the service in windows, linux and mac.

+##DiPS Client
-The DiPS Client is available for Net framework 4.5 and Mono Framework 4.5, the Client is available as a nuget package that you can install:
+The  Client is available for Net framework 4.5 and Mono Framework 4.5, the Client is available as a nuget package that you can install:
 <pre>install-package dipsclient</pre>

 A javascript library is also available as a nuget package
 <pre>install-package dipsclient.javascript</pre>

-###The .Net and Javascript client source code is available in this repository
+<b>The .Net and Javascript client source code is available in this repository</b>

 A ruby gem is also available
 <pre>gem install dipsclient</pre>
-###The ruby gem source code is available here:
+<b>The ruby gem source code is available here:</b>
 https://github.com/pedro-ramirez-suarez/DiPSRubyClient

+##Connecting to DiPS
-You can examples of how to use the .net client, the ruby client and the javascript client here: https://github.com/pedro-ramirez-suarez/DiPSClientSample
+Examples of how to use the .net client, the ruby client and the javascript client here: https://github.com/pedro-ramirez-suarez/DiPSClientSample